-This is course has two unit components: 2 Units (graded) for the Externship Seminar, and 3 Units (pass/not pass) for the placement hours.
-It is estimated that, on average, the assigned reading and other classroom preparation should require four or more hours outside of class.
+This course has two unit components: 1 Unit (graded) for the Externship Seminar, and 3 Units (pass/not pass) for the placement hours.
+It is estimated that, on average, the assigned reading and other classroom preparation should require four or more hours per week outside of class.